 Emmanuele Pauletto, assistant food and beverage director at Shangri-La’s Mactan Resort & Spa, Cebu, created the QuaranGreen mocktail as a tribute to Mother Earth.
 Pauletto used locally-sourced healthy ingredients including cucumber, basil, fresh mint, green apple and calamansi juice.

-Shangri-La colleagues in Hong Kong started growing mung beans at home and at the hotel.
-Chefs at Kowloon Shangri-La, Hong Kong will prepare fried noodles with the home-grown sprouts and donate the meals to low-income families in Hong Kong.
+Kowloon Shangri-La, Hong Kong colleagues started growing mung beans at home and at hotels.
+Chefs will prepare fried noodles with the home-grown sprouts and donate the meals to low-income families in Hong Kong.